Training Compute-Optimal Large Language Models

 Most big models were trained far too small.

 With a fixed compute budget you can build a bigger model or feed it more data, not both.
 For years the field spent almost everything on size.
-Chinchilla works out the right split, and the answer is to grow both together, roughly twenty tokens for every parameter.
+Chinchilla works out the right split: grow both together, roughly twenty tokens for every parameter.

 In 2020 a paper from OpenAI (Kaplan and colleagues) gave the field a recipe it followed for two years.
 Make the model bigger.
 Their scaling law said that when you get more compute, most of it should go into parameters and only a little into training data.
 So the models grew: GPT-3 at 175 billion parameters, Gopher at 280 billion, Megatron-Turing at 530 billion.
 And almost all of them were trained on about the same amount of text, around 300 billion tokens.
 Size went up by a factor of three.
 Data barely moved.

-Chinchilla, from DeepMind, says that recipe was wrong, and it says so with receipts.
-The authors trained over 400 models, from 70 million to 16 billion parameters, across token counts from 5 billion to 500 billion, and asked one question of all of them: given a fixed amount of compute, what is the best way to spend it?
-The answer is that model size and the number of training tokens should grow in lockstep.
+Chinchilla, from DeepMind, says that recipe was wrong, and backs it with evidence.
+The authors trained over 400 models, from 70 million to 16 billion parameters, across token counts from 5 billion to 500 billion (each model size paired with a range of token counts, as a fixed budget demands), and asked one question of all of them: given a fixed amount of compute, what is the best way to spend it?
+Their finding: model size and the number of training tokens should grow in lockstep.
 Double the model, double the data.
 The big models everyone was building were the right total cost and the wrong shape.
-They were starved for data.
+They had too few tokens for their size.

-To see why, and to see how you would ever measure such a thing, we build a short tower.
+To see why, and to see how you would ever measure such a thing, a few ideas explain it.
 What compute actually is, and why it is six FLOPs per parameter per token.
 Why a fixed budget forces a trade.
 How a single experiment, run at one budget, reveals an optimal model size.
-How those experiments add up to a formula for the whole loss surface.
+How those experiments add up to a formula for the entire loss surface.
 And how that formula, minimized under the budget, gives the headline: scale both, equally.

 Compute is the budget you are actually spending

-Start with the thing being rationed.
+The thing being rationed should be defined first.
 When people say a model cost some number of FLOPs, they mean floating-point operations: the raw count of multiplies and adds the hardware had to perform to train it.
 That number is what your money and your time buy.
-It is the budget.

-where CC is the total training FLOPs, NN is the parameter count, and DD is the number of training tokens.
-The factor of six is worth pinning down, because it is the whole reason the budget is so simple.
-Pushing one token through the network touches every parameter roughly once, and each touch is a multiply and an add, so the forward pass costs about 2N2N FLOPs per token.
-Training also needs the backward pass, which computes gradients and costs about twice the forward pass, another 4N4N.
-That is 2+4=62 + 4 = 6 FLOPs per parameter per token.
-Multiply by DD tokens and you get 6ND6ND.
+where is the total training FLOPs, is the parameter count, and is the number of training tokens.
+The factor of six is why the budget stays so simple.
+Pushing one token through the network touches every parameter roughly once, and each touch is a multiply and an add, so the forward pass costs about FLOPs per token.
+Training also needs the backward pass, which computes gradients and costs about twice the forward pass, another .
+The two-to-one ratio has a concrete source: where the forward pass does one matrix product per layer, the backward pass does two, one to get the gradient on that layer's weights and one to pass the error signal down to the layer below, and each of those is about a forward pass's worth of work.
+That is FLOPs per parameter per token.
+Multiply by tokens and you get .

 Drag the two knobs below.
 The bar is the budget, split into its forward and backward parts, and the dashed line is the compute it took to train Gopher.
-Notice that a small model on a lot of data and a big model on a little data can sit at the exact same budget:
+A small model on a lot of data and a big model on a little data can sit at the exact same budget:

 # training compute, to a good approximation